 Primary Clinical Rotations

-Adult Consultation-Liaison Psychiatry Service: Psychology is part of a multidisciplinary C & L Psychiatry Service providing consultations to patients throughout BTH.
-The intern will be supervised by Dr. Lynn Norwood, the staff psychologist for the C & L service.
+Consultation-Liaison Psychiatry Service: Psychology is part of a multidisciplinary C & L Psychiatry Service providing consultations to patients throughout BTH.
+The intern will be supervised by Dr. Yasmine Omar, the staff psychologist for the C & L service.
 The intern will provide bed-side psychotherapy and brief psychological assessments such as suicide, depression, anxiety and cognitive screeners.
 The intern provides consultation services to inform diagnoses, treatment decisions, and discharge planning as part of a multidisciplinary team by working in direct contact with a team of medical students, medical residents, social workers, spirituality as well as nursing staff.
 The intern will also have opportunities to provide time-limited psychotherapy to patients with extended medical admissions.

-Adult Inpatient Psychiatry Service: The intern will be supervised by Dr. Phuong Nguyen on the Psychiatric Inpatient Unit.
+Inpatient Psychiatry Service: The intern will be supervised by Dr. Phuong Nguyen (Monday & Tuesday) on the Psychiatric Inpatient Unit.
 The intern will provide brief assessments, as well as time-limited psychotherapy services to patients who have been identified by the treatment team as likely to benefit from short-term supportive-expressive or cognitive-behavioral treatment.
 The intern also co-leads a daily skills training group for inpatients.
 The intern is encouraged to be an active participant by interviewing patients and providing feedback to the team regarding observations during intake interviews, interactions with patients on the unit, observations during group or individual therapy, and results of psychological testing.
 A primary goal for each intern is to learn the team member role and consultation role of a psychologist in a hospital setting.

 Additional Elective Opportunities

-Substance Abuse Treatment Elective: this elective is supervised by Dr. Moukkadam (psychiatrist) and will allow the intern to assist with the Chemical Dependency Group and carry a small caseload of individual therapy patients suffering from substance abuse/dependency issues.
+Substance Abuse Treatment Elective: This elective is supervised by Dr. Moukkadam (psychiatrist) and will allow the intern to assist with the Chemical Dependency Group and carry a small caseload of individual therapy patients suffering from substance abuse/dependency issues.

 Access to Diverse Populations